jonhjelm/docs-and-training/infrastructure_overview/storage.md

 the more one wants to use at a time, the more challenging it gets.
 One will need to manage several sets of credentials as well as several different access APIs.

-The CloudFlow platform, however, provides the ability to use several different storage solutions without having to worry about different APIs or credentials at all.
-To accomplish this, Generic Storage Services or GSS have been introduced in the CloudFlow project.
+The SemWES platform, however, provides the ability to use several different storage solutions without having to worry about different APIs or credentials at all.
+To accomplish this, Generic Storage Services or GSS have been introduced in the SemWES project.

 ## Principles of GSS
 The aim of GSS is to abstract all the specifics of different storage solutions away and instead offer a single, unified entrypoint API for file access.
 GSS is a SOAP web service which acts in two distinctly different ways:
-1. GSS can act as a _middle man_ between a service on the CloudFlow platform which needs to access files and a storage provider.
+1. GSS can act as a _middle man_ between a service on the SemWES platform which needs to access files and a storage provider.
 This means that the service which wants to access data calls a method of GSS, which then makes a call to the specific storage provider and subsequently delivers the response